Rochester author bikes across NYS with his new book with WNY ties

 LOCKPORT, N.Y. — An author from Rochester is personally delivering his very first book to more than 40 different libraries.
 He's dropping them off as he makes his way across NYS on his bike.

 This year, he is taking copies of his new book along with him.
-He is donating a copy of his new book to every single library he comes across during the challenge, which is a little more than 40 libraries.
-He is also offering to talk about both his book and the challenge.
+He is donating a copy of his new book to every single library he comes across during the challenge, which is a little more than 40 libraries and he is offering to talk about both- his book and the challenge.

 This is also a way for him to learn about and discover other local communities he otherwise wouldn't have visited.